datonescvr1ae/ferron/README.md

 > [!WARNING]
 > This repository doesn't include the bot's `guild config` files!
-Be warned that this will cause some functions of the bot to not work properly.
+This will cause some functions of the bot to not work properly.
+You have been warned.

 <h1 align="center">
   <sup>Ferron Discord Bot</sup>